MaxBittker/MaxBittker.github.io/src/pages/river-notes/index.md

 The tracing of an invisible through-line, circling an idea that resists explicit description.

-I think that the balance of similarity and difference is key to creating that feeling.
+I think that the balance of similarity and difference is key to creating that feeling, as well as the balance between forming expectations and breaking them.

 ![](Pasted image 20230915215807.png)